Another year is coming to a close, which means you’re probably mulling over next year’s marketing budget—how much should you spend on marketing?

 As many people spend several hours a day on social platforms, there are numerous opportunities for businesses to use ads and connect with their consumers.

 Per eMarketer, Facebook has become the largest seller of digital advertising behind Google.
 In 2019, Facebook generated $67.37 billion in net ad revenues.
 Compare this with Twitter, which made $2.97 billion.

 Criteo noticed that traditional media is still a necessary tool for marketers, even though digital accounts for over half of ad/marketing spending worldwide.

 TV specifically gets most of the traditional marketing dollars (primarily in the B2C industry), and the rest is evenly distributed across newspapers, magazines, and radio.
 B2B industries outspend B2C when allocating their offline budget towards events (21.9% vs. 16.4%).

 Email marketing: 10%

-Fifty-nine percent of marketers say they receive the most ROI from email marketing.
-Not to mention, 21% of consumers feel email marketing from retailers and brands has become more influential on their purchase decisions over the last two years.
+Fifty-nine percent of marketers say they receive the most ROI from email marketing, “$36 for every dollar spent,” according to Litmus research.
+Not to mention, 59% of consumers believe marketing emails influence their purchase decisions.

 If your team decides to invest in email marketing, consider focusing your email efforts on mobile.
 Litmus research shows mobile carries more email opens than desktop.